Background image for content-landing hero

 The graphs below show the significant reduction in harmful bacteria in the Environment Agency’s (EA) water samples since the 1990s.
 E. coli and Intestinal Enterococci exist in all open water - they are found in human and animal poo, and get into the water via sewage spills, road drainage, agricultural livestock, or wildlife and birds.
 The EA uses the levels of these bacteria to decide whether to award this beach bathing water status.

-We are working with the EA to target completion by March 2025.
+We are working with the EA to target completion by 2025 which includes investment of around £22,400,000.

-The work we are planning includes:
+The work we have completed or are planning includes:

 • preventing surface water from entering the sewerage network at Seymour Avenue and Denning Court.
 This helps reduce the volume of water in the network and therefore reduces the need for storm overflows to operate